 Website icon Xpert.Digital

-Pick-by-Vision – Smart Glasses in picking
+Pick-by-Vision – Smart Glasses in Order Picking

 Pick-by-vision via data glasses

-Data glasses (Source: Picavi)
+Smart glasses (Source: Picavi)

-Pick-by-vision in the warehouse
+Pick-by-Vision in the warehouse

-Power Control battery & control unit (Source: Picavi)
+Power Control Battery & Control Unit (Source: Picavi)

 Logistics / DHL